ogeagla/sclaav/README.md

 Which should create a thumbnail jpeg in `/opt/dcraw/samples`.

 ## Convolutional Neural Network

- - Look at the sample iris dataset to understand what their features/labels are
+ - Look at the sample CNNLFWDataSet to understand what their features/labels are
  - Train a network using a set of images' pixels' ARGB vectors
     - training input vector is:
     ```